 With the majority of the Bromley Property Company team parents ourselves, we understand the worries and anxiety that our clients can face with regards to making sure that their buying and selling process is as smooth as possible for any children involved.

 Once exchange happens (always a relief!), thoughts then turn to moving day and all it involves.
 We’ve talked in the past about how to move pets successfully, but thought we’d share a few tips when it comes to preparing your children for a brand new home.
+A good removals company in the Bromley area will also work wonders for a stress-free day.

 If you have any yourself, we’d also love to hear them too in the comments below!